Lynn-cmd/Arduino-ESP32-CAM/README.md

 CodeUpload：Click 'Code upload' on Arduino IDE -->Press and Hold the button  IO0 & RST on development board
----->when the 'Connecting .......' message shows up in Arduino IDE ,then release 'RST' & 'IOT' by sequence. https://gitee.com/xv-shuai/ESP32-CAM-Arduino-IDE/tree/master
+---->when the 'Connecting .......' message shows up in Arduino IDE ,then release 'RST' & 'IOT' by sequence.

+https://gitee.com/xv-shuai/ESP32-CAM-Arduino-IDE/tree/master

+Tips:
+1.If u have problem with microSD read/write, try to change another one with better quality.